ki-lang/ki/ROADMAP.md

 - compare errors
 - swap token
 - package manager
+- 'each' declarations in structs/classes, 'each chars: each_chars_init, each_chars;' | usage: 'each mystr.chars as char {...}'
 - testing features
 - install global packages + "bin" setting in ki.json to place binaries in ~/.ki/bin
 - access type 'namespace'